hernantech/hernantech.github.io/README.md

 ### Remaining projects

-<a href="https://github.com/hernantech/Lab_Equipment"> Physics Research lab, code operates asynchronous equipment for Magnonics experiments.
+<a href="https://github.com/hernantech/Lab_Equipment"> Physics Research lab :</a> Code to operate asynchronous equipment for Magnonics experiments.
 Uses VXI-11, GPIB, and other communication protocols.
-Object oriented design and SOLID principles, etc.
+Object oriented design and SOLID principles, etc. Emphasizes reliability, error-checks, interoperability with older hardware, and maximizing sample rates.

 <a href="https://hernantech.github.io/HR23_VCU_Firmware/html/index.html">FSAE Electric Vehicle Firmware :</a> Firmware versions and a library of functions for FSAE regulation-compliant EV racecar control electronics.
 Consists of a library for device interactions (Vehicle control unit, Battery Management System, Motor Controller) using industry-standard technologies and protocols (CANBUS, etc).